 Dolph joined FisherBroyles as a principal partner in 2014.
 His practice specialties include significant experience with conservation easements, mergers and acquisitions and corporate finance.
 Dolph has also worked on environmental issues, automobile and truck dealership law and transactions, healthcare law and transactions, permitting with environmental agencies, antitrust issues, real estate, Brownfield development projects and “green” development projects.
 He has worked on several private placements of equity, debt and mezzanine capital transactions.

 Dolph is one of the premiere attorneys in the nation with respect to conservation easements.
-He has placed tens of thousands of lands into conservation easements in several states for the enjoyment of generations to come and for the tax benefits available under applicable Federal and state laws for the landowner and/or for investors.
-He handles all real estate, environmental, tax, securities, contract, easement and other legal issues for the conservation of land.
-He provides syndicated private placements through comprehensive private placement memoranda for investors interested in preserving the environment while also receiving the tax benefits of conservation easements.
-All of this results in “one stop shopping” for clients who are interested in conservation easements and makes the process smooth and streamlined.
+He has placed tens of thousands of acres into conservation easements in several states for the enjoyment of generations to come and for the tax benefits available under applicable Federal and state laws.

 Dolph has also worked over much of his career buying and selling companies.
 He has been counsel for several hundred of these transactions from one million to one billion dollars.
 As Associate General Counsel for BFI he handled several significant business transaction from buying and selling companies, to permitting waste and ...

 Duke University, Magna Cum Laude; Business, 1981

 Moore Ingram Johnson & Steele